chris-hegarty/week1-homework/Instructions.md

 - The number of sub sections per row should change based off screen width.
 - Regardless of number of subsections per row, all items on each row should have the same height and should scale together as needed.

-#### Side Section:
+#### Side Section: (DONE, with a note and a question)

 - The side section should take up the remainder of the screen and be right next to the main section at larger resolutions.
 - At smaller resolutions, the side section should also take up 100% of the screen width and should be below the main section.
+(NOTE: Fixed with flex-mobile class.
+Is this the best approach?)
 - It should contain _at least_ 5 sub sections taking up the full width at lower resolutions.
 - At higher resolutions the sub sections should take less width depending on how you feel it looks best.

-#### Both Sections:
+#### Both Sections: (DONE)

 - Use whatever filler text you prefer for all subsections.
 - Each subsection should have a different amount of filler text to make sure their height scales regardless of content.